Taco Seasoning Recipe: The Only Homemade Blend You’ll Ever Need

 Spice Amount

 Use 2 to 3 tablespoons per pound of meat.
 Start with 2 if you prefer lighter seasoning.
-Go to 3 tablespoons plus a splash of water if you want bold, stick-to-the-pan taco flavor.
-The water helps the spices coat the protein evenly and creates a light sauce in the skillet.
+Go to 3 tablespoons plus a splash of water for bold flavor.

 How to Use Taco Seasoning